aadityasai37/Leenus/CONTRIBUTING.md

 To ensure all pull requests can be easily checked and merged, here are some tips:
 * Your code should work on other platforms running the bourne shell (/bin/sh), not just BASH.
 * Properly document your code where needed.
 Besides the 'what', focus on explaining the 'why'.
-* Check the log information (lynis.log) of your new test or changed code, so that it provides helpful details for others.
+* Check the log information (leenus.log) of your new test or changed code, so that it provides helpful details for others.

 ## Code Guidelines